glouw/rr/README.md

 }
 ```
 Module inclusions are akin to C's `#include` preprocessor directive, which performs
 a source copy and paste.
-The caveat is that modules are processed only once, even
+Modules are processed only once, even with multiple
-with multiple inclusions of the same module.
+inclusions of the same module.

 ### Shared Object Libraries